mahkamehy/Developing-HDL-program/README.md

 # Data description
 The data can be found in the data directory, which contains four files:

-'Dataset SO': the file contains all the extracted data from Stack Overflow forum.
+`Dataset SO`: the file contains all the extracted data from Stack Overflow forum.
 It used for topic modeling implementation

 *Dataset EE*: the file contains all the extracted data from Electrical Engineering forum.
 It used foe topic modeling implementation.